 Fast fashion allows consumers to purchase new, cheap, and fashionable clothes in high-street stores every week.
 This business model has been growing rapidly over the past 20 years.
 It answers consumers' rising demand for trendy and affordable clothes.

 Fast fashion has a huge economic impact.
-It is responsible for the recent growth (on average 4.78%) and future growth (5.91% in the next three years) of the apparel industry.
+It's responsible for the recent growth (on average 4.78%) and future growth (5.91% in the next three years) of the apparel industry.

 A world without any textiles is very difficult to imagine nowadays.
-The apparel and textile industry plays a huge role in the global economy.
+The clothing and footwear industry plays a huge role in the global economy.

 It employs 300 million people around the world, many of them in the poorest countries.
-Fast fashion production takes place most of the time in an overseas country, where labor is shockingly cheap.
+Most of the time, fast fashion production takes place in overseas countries, where labor is shockingly cheap.

-Fast fashion is the largest contributor to growth in the fashion industry.
+This phenomenon is the largest contributor to growth in the fashion industry.
 But its drawbacks are becoming clearer by the day.
-But it is extremely costly to human health, animals and the planet.
+It's extremely costly to human health, animals, and the planet.

-If you are new to the negative impact of fast fashion, read up our other article the problem with fast fashion.
+For more information on the negative impact of fast fashion, read up my article on the problem with fast fashion.